kevinwatson/docker-for-developers-cookbook/090-chapter-09.md

 ### Ascii Maps

 This app draws a map of the world using ascii characters.
 Use your mouse or the following keyboard shortcuts to move and zoom in and out.
+It's impressive the amount of data that's in this app.
+I've been able to zoom down to the city and street where I live.

 |Key|Mouse|Description|
 |---|---|---|